How Australian camping booking systems work: A state-by-state guide

 How QPWS camping permits work

-All Queensland camping permits are managed through the Queensland Parks and Wildlife Service (QPWS) booking system, powered by a platform called UseDirect.
+All Queensland camping permits are managed through the Queensland Parks and Wildlife Service (QPWS) booking system at book.parks.qld.gov.au, which replaced the older UseDirect platform on 6 February 2025.
 It covers 500+ campsites across the state.
+(The parent department was also restructured from DES to DETSI — the Department of the Environment, Tourism, Science and Innovation.)

 Permits are available on a rolling basis, but the window varies by campground.
 Popular island campgrounds and trail permits book out months ahead.

-K'gari has 45 camping areas spread across the island, from beachfront zones to inland creek sites.
-Each campground is booked as a separate facility in the QPWS system, which makes planning a multi-day trip frustrating.
+K'gari has around 45 separately-booked camping zones spread across the island — a mix of fenced campgrounds (Central Station, Dundubara, Waddy Point), inland creek sites, and numbered eastern beach zones.
+Each zone is booked as a separate facility in the QPWS system, which makes planning a multi-day trip frustrating.
 You need to check availability and book each stop individually.

 The most popular sites (Central Station, Dundubara, Waddy Point) book out well ahead for school holidays, especially the June–July and September–October breaks.